Advertisement

 Gabriela Ortiz will be part of performances by Curtis and the Crossing.
 (Photo courtesy of Gabriela Ortiz.)

 Our lively regional music scene continues to be packed with interesting offerings.
-This month starts off with a chamber concert from an organization under new artistic management, an a cappella concert pairing new composers with their inspiring forebearers, some famous music that was stolen, baroque works from Haydn and others, and a mini-festival of compositions by Mexican composer Gabriella Ortiz.
+This month starts off with a chamber concert from an organization under new artistic management, an a cappella concert pairing new composers with their inspiring forebearers, some famous music that was stolen, baroque works from Haydn and others, and a mini-festival of compositions by Mexican composer Gabriela Ortiz.

 Chamber Orchestra of Philadelphia